SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 ## Next Step

-Now that you have seen how to launch either a local of cloud-based SeqWare instance follow the "[Getting Started](/docs/3-getting-started/)" guide to see how to run the sample HelloWorld workflow.
+Now that you have seen how to launch either a local or cloud-based SeqWare instance follow the "[Getting Started](/docs/3-getting-started/)" guide to see how to run the sample HelloWorld workflow.